 Communicate sustainability strategy and commitment across the company and to key external stakeholders

-Delegate implementation to DRM’s Sustainability and ESG team
+Delegate implementation to Dream Unlimited’s Sustainability and ESG team

 Reports to the Governance, Environmental and Nominating Committee